Emmotes/ScriptHub/Readme.md

 Both of those pieces of information are used for deciding where your `Modron Reset Zone` is.
 1. You use your `favour exponent` for determining the `Rush cap` for Thellora.
 With her `Thin Their Ranks` feat equipped - it is `5 x [favour exponent]`.
 This will be the minimum value for your modron reset zone.
 Resetting below this is **strongly** discouraged (it invites inconsistency - ask in Discord if you want to know why).
 2. You use your `gold find exponent` to determine your `Click Wall` - which is to say the highest zone your click damage can kill things in 1 hit.
 Beyond that - a gem farm will slow down dramatically.
-You determine an approximation of your click wall with `[gold find exponent] * 7.63`.
+You determine an approximation of your click wall with `[gold find exponent] x 7.63`.
 This will be the maximum value for your modron reset zone.

 Once you know your `Rush cap` and your `Click Wall` - you can choose where to modron reset.
 It can be anywhere between those two values.
-Generally speaking if you are offline stacking you will want to reset nearer your `Click Wall` - and hybrid stacking will want to stack closer (but not at) `Rush cap`.
+Generally speaking if you are offline stacking you will want to reset nearer your `Click Wall` - and hybrid stacking will want to stack closer to (but not at) `Rush cap`.

 > [!TIP]
 > *There is one caveat to offline stacking.
 You want to make sure you get enough stacks from ONE offline stack to do one or multiple runs.
 Stacking multiple times in the same run is bad.
 So - if your `Target Stacks` (discussed in the next section) are too high to be attainable - you may wish to lower your reset zone until the required stacks are enough.*